 You should always try to obtain urgently needed services from network providers.
 However, if providers are temporarily unavailable or inaccessible and it is not reasonable to wait to obtain care from your network provider when the network becomes available, we will cover urgently needed services that you get from an out-of-network provider.
-If you are in the plan's service area and you use an out-of-network provider for urgently needed services, you will pay a higher share of the costs for your care.
+Urgently needed services obtained from out-of-network providers will be covered at out-of-network cost-shares.